Skip to main content

 FormulaA=VΛV1A = V \Lambda V^{-1}A=UΣVTA = U \Sigma V^T

-RequirementMatrix must be diagonalizableAlways works!
+RequirementMatrix must be diagonalizableAlways works for any matrix

 The Key Relationship